Tiny red boots in a tube.

 My nightly routine of taking a low dose of anti-anxiety/depression medication always ends with hope.

-Hope that these little pills which feel a little magic will sooth my mind and fortify my spirit.
+Hope that these little pills which feel a little magic will soothe my mind and fortify my spirit.

 The 2x and 3x daily routine of my husband and I pushing drugs on Tutu.
 Heavy duty anti-seizure meds that do as much good as harm.

-Soon, we’ll be starting to give her cannabis to see if that helps curb the seizures, and a big part of me is hopeful that we’ll be one of those families in a video that goes viral talking about how Tutu is an entirely different girl now – one who can walk again and who regained some of the use of her hands.
+Now we swap some of those out for cannabis which does help curb the seizures, and a big part of me is hopeful that we’ll be one of those families in a video that goes viral talking about how Tutu is an entirely different girl now – one who can walk again and who regained some of the use of her hands.

 See?
 Hope – it’s nearly a religion at our house these days.